Properties of biodiversity indices that incorporate future extinction risk: Diversity Measures on Phylogenetic Networks

+Using this same collection of 27 Crocodilian species, we also computed diversity indices based on a small set of eight features (size, breeding behaviour, and ecological traits) taken from the literature, rather than based on a phylogenetic tree with branch lengths.
+We followed Proposition~\ref{pro2}, setting the value $\nu(f)$ of each feature $f$ equal to the same value (without loss of generality, $\nu(f)=1$), and so the diversity indices are simple polynomials of the $\epsilon$-values of non-focal species sharing features with the focal species.
+These products quickly become small.
+We therefore report the $z$-scores for the diversity indices (such that the sum of each diversity index across the species is 0, and any fixed $\nu(f)$ will produce the same results) rather than their raw values, cognizant that the raw scores may not be drawn from a Gaussian distribution.

+This dataset of haphazard crocodilian features is too small to glean much from the $z$-scores of the diversity indices and their variances.
+As expected, the only three species ({\em Crocodilus niloticus}, {\em C. porosus}, and {\em C. acutus}) that express the rarest feature of living in salt water score highest for $\Psi$ (and for $\Psi'$); variation among these three is dictated by the product of the $\epsilon$-values of the other two species expressing the feature, such that {\em C. porosus} is the most replaceable among them.
+Generally, species that express more features are more irreplaceable (for example, the top 14 most irreplaceable species have an average of 3.1 features, while the bottom 13 express 1.9 features).
+It is also worth noting that none of the three {\em Crocodilus} rare-feature species are particularly irreplaceable if we use the phylogenetic tree to measure $\Psi$ (Fig.~\ref{fig:croc}).
+We await better datasets to investigate the properties of the tree-free feature diversity indices in more detail.

-\section{Diversity measures on phylogenetic networks}
+\section{Diversity Measures on Phylogenetic Networks}

 Although PD was originally defined for phylogenetic trees, different extensions to phylogenetic networks have been proposed (see, e.g., \cite{bor22, kon25, cor18, wik18}).
+We review some of them below.

 A \emph{rooted phylogenetic network} $N$ on $X$ is a rooted directed acyclic graph with no parallel edges satisfying the following properties: \begin{enumerate}[(i)] \item The (unique) root has in-degree zero and out-degree one; \item A vertex with out-degree zero has in-degree one, and the set of vertices with out-degree zero is $X$ (these are the \emph{leaves}); and \item All other vertices have either in-degree one and out-degree at least two (these are called \emph{tree vertices)}, or in-degree at least two and out-degree one (these are called \emph{reticulations}). \end{enumerate}

 An example of a rooted phylogenetic network is shown in Fig.~\ref{fig:tree-network}.

 Furthermore, we assume that each edge of $N$ has a non-negative real-valued length.
 Thus, if $E$ denotes the edge set of $N$, there is a function $\ell: E \rightarrow \mathbb{R}^{\geq 0}$ for which each edge $e$ of $N$ is assigned the weight $\ell(e)$.